basaldev/website-exodevhub/blog/article4.md

 ## Comparing the Serverful and Serverless Approaches (A versus B)

-After going through this somewhat lengthy article, you will now be able to appreciate the differences between the serverful approach, where you had to make two apps – for client and server – as well as separately deploy both in addition to a database, and the serverless approach, where you only needed to make and deploy a single client-side app with some very simple configuration for AWS using Amplify.
+After going through this detailed article, you will be able to appreciate the differences between the _serverful_ approach, in which you had to make two apps — for client and server — as well as separately deploy both in addition to a database, and the _serverless_ approach, where you only needed to make and deploy a single client-side app with some very simple configuration for AWS using Amplify.

-When writing a the backend API of a serverful GraphQL app, you need to worry about creating:
+When writing a the backend API of a serverful GraphQL app, you need to create:

 1. GraphQL server
 2. GraphQL schema
 3. GraphQL resolvers
 4. Data source CRUD functions

 Then, you need to deploy both the server and the database.
-So many things could go wrong, and so much time — and money — could be wasted.
-Even for this simple todo app, it took a significant amount of time and effort to accomplish this.
+These are non-trivial tasks, introducing potential errors and requiring ongoing maintenance.
+Even for this simple todo app, it took a significant amount of time and effort to complete these tasks.

 Manually creating a backend API involves a lot of code and complexity that you can pass on to a managed GraphQL BaaS, such as AWS AppSync.
-This will enable you to iterate on your app prototype, or your MVP, or your online business more quickly, which is obviously desirable.
+This will enable you to iterate on your project more quickly, which is more [lean](http://theleanstartup.com/) and [agile](https://agilemanifesto.org/).

+The authors of the UC Berkeley Technical Report entitled “[Cloud Programming Simplified: A Berkeley View on Serverless Computing](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2019/EECS-2019-3.pdf)” predict that:

+> Serverless computing will become the default computing paradigm of the Cloud Era, largely replacing serverful computing and thereby bringing closure to the Client-Server Era.

-Startups should strive to be an [`Exponential Organization`](https://exponentialorgs.com/), and the serverless approach to making webapps is a step in the right direction.
+We believe that startups should strive to be ‘[Exponential Organizations](https://exponentialorgs.com/)’, leveraging cloud computing assets and technologies, and the serverless approach to making webapps is a step in the right direction.

 Serverless is the future of making webapps.
 Welcome to the future!